lbruand/freetle/freetlelib/README.markdown

 # Licensing
 Freetle is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) (See attached).
-Commercial licensing and support can be obtained, please contact TODO.

 # Disclaimer
 Freetle is provided on an "AS IS" BASIS,